danieljharvey/functional-programming-is-boring/slides/lesson4-task-either.md

 ## Typing the fail rail

-So a thing about `Monads`, which are a thing we've been using, but not boasting about it because we're not jerks, is that they can also be composed.
+So a thing about `Monads`, which are a thing we've been using, but not boasting about it because we're not jerks, is that they can also be combined.

 - We could have `ReaderOption<R,A>`, which provides a read only environment of type `R` and an `A` value, that may or may not exist.